PowerShell/platyPS/platyPS.schema.md

 # Schema

-PlatyPS requires you to keep the content in a specific structure and MarkDown notation.
-Any authoring must not break this formatting.
+PlatyPS requires you to keep the content in a specific structure and Markdown notation.
+Any authoring must not break this formatting or the MAML will not be generated correctly.
 It closely resembles output of `Get-Help`.

 ## Legend

-*   `{string}` - single-line string value.
+*   `{string}` - single-line string value
-*   `{{text}}` - multi-line text.
+*   `{{text}}` - multi-line text
 *   `//` - line comment in schema
-*   tabs shows scopes for `// for` statements, they should not be included in the markdown output.
+*   tabs show the scopes of `// for` statements; they should not be included in the Markdown output.

 ### Version 1.0.0